sl101/my-email-server/README.md

-test server project for deploy on vercel
+server for sending letters to v.zhevaga@gmail.com deployed to Vercel.com